jacobeisenstein/language-change-tutorial/README.md

 jupyter-notebook HappierOnTheWeekend.ipynb
 ```

-The `FollowTheLeader.ipynb` notebook requires you to install [pyhawkes](https://github.com/slinderman/pyhawkes) using `pip install --user pyhawkes autograd`.
+The `FollowTheLeader.ipynb` notebook requires you to install [pyhawkes](https://github.com/slinderman/pyhawkes) using `pip install --user pyhawkes autograd` (Linux) or `~/miniconda3/envs/time_tutorial/bin/pip install pyhawkes autograd` (Mac).
 If you have trouble, you may want to clone the repo directly [here](https://github.com/slinderman/pyhawkes).

 # Data